jcolag/entropy-arbitrage/2022-09-08-bough-breaks.md

 Meanwhile, the word [aldea](https://en.wiktionary.org/wiki/aldea), from a bunch of Romance languages, refers to a small, rural town.

-[Xerxes](https://en.wikipedia.org/wiki/Xerxes_I) probably refers to the early Persian leader whose forces invaded Greece, though others have had the name, as well.
+{% wiki Xerxes_I|Xerxes|en %} probably refers to the early Persian leader whose forces invaded Greece, though others have had the name, as well.
 Apparently, a planet orbiting a star named for him has a legend about an Atlantis-style lost continent, which may imply that the dominant culture draws from the German, since *neinmann* would (poorly) translate to "no man," suggesting a place that nobody lives, like [utopia](https://en.wiktionary.org/wiki/utopia) comes from Greek roots for "not a place."
 However, you might remember that the adaptation of [*The City on the Edge of Forever*]({% post_url 2020-07-23-edge %}) quietly slipped in Atlantis as historical fact shown by the Guardian.

 Finally, let's notice that Riker actually tries to demean Yar for not knowing an improbable story, knowing full well that she had an abusive childhood on the streets.
 I point this out, because our culture often (accidentally) encourages this, questioning people when they don't know about things, as if everybody would have an identical background.

  > **RASHELLA**: I am Rashella.
 Welcome to Aldea.

-You might recognize Rashella as [Brenda Strong](https://en.wikipedia.org/wiki/Brenda_Strong), who definitely has a "mainstream" aspect to her career, in sitcoms and prime-time dramas, but also spends a lot of her time in "genre" television, most recently as Lex Luthor's mother on **Supergirl**.
+You might recognize Rashella as {% wiki Brenda_Strong|Brenda Strong|en %}, who definitely has a "mainstream" aspect to her career, in sitcoms and prime-time dramas, but also spends a lot of her time in "genre" television, most recently as Lex Luthor's mother on **Supergirl**.

  > **PICARD**: I am Jean-Luc Picard, Captain of the USS Enterprise.
 We come in peace.